Virus: Origins

-In the past, there were problems with all of these hypotheses: the regressive hypothesis did not explain why even the smallest of cellular parasites do not resemble viruses in any way.
-The escape hypothesis did not explain the complex capsids and other structures on virus particles.
-The virus-first hypothesis contravened the definition of viruses in that they require host cells.
+In the past, there were problems with all of these hypotheses: the regressive hypothesis did not explain why even the smallest of cellular parasites do not resemble viruses in any way; the escape hypothesis did not explain the complex capsids and other structures on virus particles; and the virus-first hypothesis contravened the definition of viruses in that they require host cells.
 Viruses are now recognised as ancient and as having origins that pre-date the divergence of life into the three domains.
 This discovery has led modern virologists to reconsider and re-evaluate these three classical hypotheses.

-The evidence for an ancestral world of RNA cells and computer analysis of viral and host DNA sequences are giving a better understanding of the evolutionary relationships between different viruses and may help identify the ancestors of modern viruses.
+The evidence for an ancestral world of RNA cells and computer analysis of viral and host DNA sequences give a better understanding of the evolutionary relationships between different viruses and may help identify the ancestors of modern viruses.
 To date, such analyses have not proved which of these hypotheses is correct.
 It seems unlikely that all currently known viruses have a common ancestor, and viruses have probably arisen numerous times in the past by one or more mechanisms.

 Microbiology

+Discovery

+The first evidence of the existence of viruses came from experiments with filters that had pores small enough to retain bacteria.
+In 1892, Dmitri Ivanovsky used one of these filters to show that sap from a diseased tobacco plant remained infectious to healthy tobacco plants despite having been filtered.
+Martinus Beijerinck called the filtered, infectious substance a "virus" and this discovery is considered to be the beginning of virology.

+The subsequent discovery and partial characterization of bacteriophages by Frederick Twort and Félix d'Herelle further catalyzed the field, and by the early 20th century many viruses had been discovered.
+In 1926, Thomas Milton Rivers defined viruses as obligate parasites.
+Viruses were demonstrated to be particles, rather than a fluid, by Wendell Meredith Stanley, and the invention of the electron microscope in 1931 allowed their complex structures to be visualised.